piergud/ComputerPlus/README.md

 - added color (red/greed) on flagged ped/vehicle data (e.g. license status, insurance status)
 - fixed  truncated string on random history charge information
 - reduced crash possibility by tweaking some components

+** Version 1.3.6.5 change list (contributed by BejoIjo)
+- Added stolen flag on vehicle info window
+- Added keyboard shortcut to open Computer+ using tablet while player is on foot. (default: LControl + NumPad0)
+- Added checkbox to toggle create court case for the citation (Notice to Appear) on the citation form
+- Enlarged citation selection list for better UX
+- Replace citation ticket 3D model given to the ped with more suitable one
+- Fixed bug when driver takes off after being given the citation without waiting player return to the car. (during traffic stop)